botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/outputs-2.md

 Until now, we have just used the [default response behavior](/learn/beginner/outputs-1) to make our custom commands respond with some text.
 This makes sense for quick mockups or relatively simple commands.
 However, this may be inconvenient or Not What You Want in some cases.
-In this chapter, we will explore how to send messages to different channels, edit already sent messages, and send messages with embeds, vastly expanding your toolbox for creating complex custom command systems.
+In this chapter, we will explore how to send messages to different channels, edit existing messages, and send messages with embeds, vastly expanding your toolbox for creating complex custom command systems.

 ## Sending Messages